 If The Feinstein does not assert its interest in the intellectual property it is formally released to the inventor(s).
 In a letter provided to the inventor(s) by the Office of Intellectual Assets, the Feinstein identifies the conditions under which the invention is being released.

 Sponsoring agencies sometimes require The Feinstein to disclose inventions that arise from work they fund.
 This is always true for Government Sponsors (i.e. NIH), and usually true for industry sponsors.
 If the research that led to your invention was sponsored, please give details and a reference to the contract or grant agreement.
 The Office of Intellectual Assets will provide the appropriate notifications to sponsors once informed.

 I am in the process of soliciting external support for my research and will be discussing it with an outside company.
 How do I protect my intellectual property rights?

 It is always important to protect your own interests before public disclosure.
 In general, you should not communicate the details of your IP in writing or oral in order to minimize the risk of theft.
-However, if you contact the Office of Technology Transfer we will negotiate a Confidentiality Disclosure Agreement that protects both parties.
+However, if you contact the Office of Intellectual Assets we will negotiate a Confidentiality Disclosure Agreement that protects both parties.
 This prohibits the company from divulging your information to any other company.